LLMServe/DistServe/distserve/evaluation/docs/README-AE.md

 - Choose `GPU Count`: 1 GPUs is sufficient for this experiment.
 - Click `Deploy On-Demand`: If the button is grey, it means this resource is not currently available.

-Once the instance is started, run the following commands to reproduce the results in Figure 11:
+When you successfully log into the machine, execute the following commands to reproduce the results in Figure 11:
 ```bash
 micromamba activate distserve
 bash /app/distserve/simdistserve/setup.sh